ansible/workshops/exercises/ansible_smart_mgmt/3-convert2rhel/README.md

     - Selecting launch will take you to the **Jobs > CONVERT2RHEL / 97 - Three Tier App smoke test / RHEL7 Development** output window.
 This will take approximately 30 secs to complete.

 ![3tier-smoketest-3](images/4-convert2rhel-3tier-smoketest-3.png)

-The Three Tier App smoke test template should have completed successfully, which shows that we were able to complete the migration from CentOS 7 to RHEL 7, and when that process finished, our 3 tier application still functioned.

 > **EXTRA CREDIT - Convert2RHEL workflow template**
 Create a workflow template incorporating the above standalone templates into a complete CentOS to RHEL conversion workflow!